Skip to main content

 Back to Cloud Computing

 The Cloud Well-Architected Framework is a systematic approach to evaluating and implementing cloud architectures across AWS, Azure, and Google Cloud Platform.
-It provides decision-making guidance through six core pillars—operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability—that help organizations build systems that meet business objectives while managing risks and costs.
-A critical insight often overlooked: trade-offs between pillars are intentional and necessary; optimizing for one pillar (like cost) may temporarily reduce another (like performance), and the framework helps you make these decisions transparently rather than avoiding them.
+AWS structures its guidance through six core pillars—operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability—while Azure uses five pillars (omitting a standalone sustainability pillar), and GCP adds cross-pillar perspectives for domains like AI/ML and financial services.
+A critical insight often overlooked: trade-offs between pillars are intentional and necessary; optimizing for one pillar (like cost) may temporarily reduce another (like performance), and the framework helps make these decisions transparent rather than avoiding them.
+As AI workloads have become mainstream, each provider has released dedicated AI guidance—most notably the AWS Well-Architected Generative AI Lens (2025)—extending the framework to address non-deterministic, model-driven systems.

 What This Cheat Sheet Covers